-- Enterprise risk management group (ERMG)
+- Risk management group (RMG)

-In order to manage the credit, market, operational and IT risks an ERMD is in place.
+In order to manage the credit, market, operational and IT security risks an RMD is in place.
 Its role includes the following:

 - develop a strategy, policy and framework for risk management such that these are aligned with business requirements; - provide support to the Group in implementation of the framework; - bring together analysis of risk concentrations and sensitivities across the Group; - act as a point of reference for risk and control matters, providing advice to management, sharing best practices and carrying out special reviews as directed by ALCO; and - provide independent assessment of, and challenge to the business areas' risk management and profiles to ensure that they are maintained in a robust manner.